 If we had to learn anything from Matthew Vaughn’s hit films, Kingsman The Secret Service (2014) and Kingsman The Golden Circle (2017), it would be how to dress like a gentleman.

 Oh, and kicking ass while still looking impeccable in a suit.

-As said in the first movie, ‘A suit is the modern gentleman’s armour.
+As said in the first movie, Kingsman The Secret Service ‘A suit is the modern gentleman’s armour.
 And the Kingsman agents are the new knights.”

 While casual clothes serve a purpose, a tailored suit is the difference between looking ok and extraordinary.

-If you really want to get the look, you can always visit the actual tailoring shop the iconic suit scenes were filmed.
+If you really want to know how to dress like a Kingsman, you can always visit the actual tailoring shop the iconic suit scenes were filmed.
 Situated in Savile Road, London, Huntsman has some of the best tailors in the UK on hand.
+The actual Kingsman tailor.

 Interestingly, the director Matthew Vaughn hired costume designer, Ariane Phillips, to create clothes that could be used in the movie and then sold as a collection.

 This Kingsman collection is sold by Mr Porter, the menswear side of Net-a-Porter.
 They’ve now added the cowboy-denim denim styles from the second movie to the collection.